 - Within core assets, we favour equity and credit over government bonds.

 - We are more positive on inflation-linked government bonds than nominal bonds.
-We are most negative on the risk-adjusted return of US Treasuries.
+We are most negative on the risk-adjusted return on euro government bonds.

 - Taking into account valuations, hedging cost, and the extent to which hedging can reduce portfolio risk, investors should hedge the exposure to most currencies, with the Japanese yen being a notable exception.